mikeweltevrede/finding-the-mole/output/belgium/2024/results.md

 the olive tree farm).

 #### My conclusion
 I would think that the Mole wanted to be a **dancer**.
 It was seemingly difficult to knock over the pegs consistently since you had to do it mid-dance.
 It happened 2 out of 3 times that multiple pegs were knocked over at the same time when they only meant to knock over one.
 Moreover, many of the words on the tags looked like colours, so you could easily claim you saw two occurrences of a certain colour; the other person could not check it.
 However, at the olive tree farm, you could try to convince others to put the olives in the wrong bins and put olives in the wrong bin yourself, but it seemed like it was easy to check each other.

+### Task 3
+#### Task description
+It was revealed that the "question marks" picked up in Task 1 were actually "doublers".
+These could be played before a task to double the amount of money that could be won in that task.
+However, one person had to be selected as the keeper of those doublers.
+That person would select when to play the doublers, but if that person would be eliminated from the game, the doublers would also be lost.
+In return for this "risk", the keeper would be offered an exemption from this week's elimination.

+The participants watched recordings of their own responses when they heard they were selected to be on the Mole.
+They could press a button to stop the recording.
+The three participants who pressed most quickly, were candidates to become the keeper.
+These turned out to be Bernard, Karolien, and Stéphanie.

+In the next stage, all participants came together.
+They were told that they had multiple rounds to vote in order to find and eliminate the candidates.
+Last candidate standing would become the keeper.
+For each time they voted for a non-candidate though (the group did not know who they were), the amount of money to be won in this task was halved.
+They started with 4,000 Euros.
+In the end, the group ended up with 2,000 Euros and Bernard became the keeper and earned the exemption for episode 1.

+#### My conclusion
+It makes sense for the Mole to want to be the keeper.
+They have prior knowledge of the tasks and know which ones are difficult.
+They could play the doublers on these tasks.
+The Mole could also not play the doublers at all or even lose (some of) them.